 Here are some tools you will need to make a game on the blockchain.

 - Solidity Browser – a free browser for browsing your Solidity contracts on Etherscan.
-It also lets you deploy contracts from websites to the Ropsten test network then call their public functions in your browser.
+It also lets you deploy contracts from websites to the Ropsten test network and then call their public functions in your browser.